figurerobotics/fuchsia_sdk_lib/README.md

-# Client libraries

-This directory contains client libraries for the Fuchsia SDK.
-These libraries are part of the Fuchsia API Surface.

-In most cases, these libraries are provided for the convenience of developers targeting Fuchsia.
-They typically are not part of the [system ABI](../../docs/concepts/packages/system.md).
-Instead, the system ABI is defined by the underlying [FIDL protocols](../fidl/).
+# This is part of the Google Fuchsia SDK, use ./update_fron_source.sh to pull a new version.